indygreg/python-zstandard/README.rst

                # Do something with compressed chunk.

-The stream can only be read within a context manager.
-When the context manager exits, the stream is closed and the underlying resource is released and future operations against the compression stream stream will fail.
+When the context manager exists or ``close()`` is called, the stream is closed, underlying resources are released, and future operations against the compression stream will fail.

 The ``source`` argument to ``stream_reader()`` can be any object with a ``read(size)`` method or any object implementing the *buffer protocol*.